 “Do not let your hearts be troubled.
-Trust in God…~John 14:1”
+Trust in God…~John 14:1.”

-I would love to connect with you on a personal level, so if you liked this post, pass it on.
-Then click here to find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
-I can’t wait to “meet” you!If you are looking for a faith-based infertility community of other women who just “get it”, then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
-There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird”, as well as be able to share your heart with others on the same path, enter into exclusive giveaways, and so much more!
+If you are looking for a faith-based infertility community of other women who “get it,” then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
+There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird,” enter into exclusive giveaways, as well as be able to share your heart with others on the same path, and so much more!
 So what are you waiting for?
 Find us here!